microsoft/DynamicTelemetry/docs/docs/Scenarios.Overview.Reliability.document.md

 ![image](../orig_media/Reliability.banner.png)

-After you apply some thinking into probing an action aspects of dynamic telemetry you may come to realize that using these facilities provide an interesting technique into the testing and hardening your [Production](./PositionPaper.DefiningProduction.document.md) systems.
+After you apply some thinking to probing and action aspects of dynamic telemetry, you may come to realize that using these facilities provides an interesting technique for testing and hardening your [Production](./PositionPaper.DefiningProduction.document.md) systems.

 Traditional testing requires decoupling of the software into smaller pieces,